ldrobnik/10dlc/docs/10dlc.md

 </figure>

-Select all the Campaign attributes that apply to your Campaign and message content using the YES/NO toggle.
+Select all the campaign attributes that apply to your campaign and message content using the YES/NO toggle.

-Click Next to specify additional details of your Campaign.
+Click Next to specify additional details of your campaign.

 ### Handling keywords (Optional)